Haifa Mini Guide

 Haifa is a large seaport in the north of Israel and is the country’s third largest city.
 Originally founded in late Roman times, it began as a centre for producing dyed cloth for the robes of priests.
 It became important in the time of the crusades before remaining in Arab hands more or less until the start of the 20th century.
 The city grew after the demise of the Ottoman Empire when the port facilities developed.
 Today, Haifa is the world centre for the Baha’i faith which has their temple on Mount Carmel.
 The mount is also the home of the Carmelite order of nuns.

 How do I get to Haifa?

-Although there is an airport in Haifa, there are no international flights and whilst a connecting flight from Ben Gurion
+Although there is an airport in Haifa, there are no international flights and whilst a connecting flight from Tel Aviv Airport

 is available, by the time you’ve checked in etc., you may as well have taken public transport to the city.
 You can get to Haifa from Tel Aviv